tklemenz/RadMapAnalysis/README.md

 * Executables will be located in the bin folder.
 * As the only style guide I would suggest to NOT use tab but only spaces.
 Otherwise the code looks horrible in different editors...

-Please only commit the following files or files in the following folders if changes were made:
+Please only commit the following files or files in the following folders if changes were made (gitignore should take care of that):

 	- CMakeLists.txt
 	- include